renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Integrations/Notion/notion-agent-meeting-notes.md

 To run the Notion Agent for Meeting Notes:

-1. Open Langflow and create a new project.
+1. Open Aiexec and create a new project.
-2. Add the components listed above to your flow canvas, or download the [Flow Meeting Agent Flow](./Meeting_Notes_Agent.json)(Download link) and **Import** the JSON file into Langflow.
+2. Add the components listed above to your flow canvas, or download the [Flow Meeting Agent Flow](./Meeting_Notes_Agent.json)(Download link) and **Import** the JSON file into Aiexec.
 3. Connect the components as shown in the flow diagram.
 4. Input the Notion and OpenAI API keys in their respective components.
 5. Paste your meeting transcript into the Meeting Transcript component.